MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/group-managed-service-accounts/manage/reference/Security-Options.md

 The **Security Options** contain the following groupings of security policy settings that allow you to configure the behavior of the local computer.
 Some of these policies can be included in a Group Policy Object and distributed over your enterprise.

 If you edit policy settings locally on a computer, you will affect the settings on only that one computer.
-If you configure the settings in a Group Policy Object \(GPO\) hosted in an Active Directory domain, the settings apply to all computers that are subject to that GPO.
-For more information about Group Policy in an Active Directory domain, see [Group Policy](http://go.microsoft.com/fwlink/?LinkId=55625)\(http:\/\/go.microsoft.com\/fwlink\/?LinkId\=55625\).
+If you configure the settings in a Group Policy Object (GPO) hosted in an Active Directory domain, the settings apply to all computers that are subject to that GPO.
+For more information about Group Policy in an Active Directory domain, see [Group Policy](http://go.microsoft.com/fwlink/?LinkId=55625)(http://go.microsoft.com/fwlink/?LinkId=55625).

-For information about how the security policy snap\-in and related technologies work, see [Security Policy Settings Technical Overview](Security-Policy-Settings-Technical-Overview.md).
+For information about how the security policy snap-in and related technologies work, see [Security Policy Settings Technical Overview](Security-Policy-Settings-Technical-Overview.md).

-Open the Local Security Policy snap\-in \(secpol.msc\) and navigate to **Computer Configuration\\Windows Settings\\Security Settings\\Local Policies\\Security Options**.
+Open the Local Security Policy snap-in (secpol.msc) and navigate to **Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options**.

 Local computer permissions: Membership in the local Administrators group, or equivalent, is the minimum required to modify these policy settings.